nekowasabi/aider.vim/README.md

 - `:AiderSendPrompt` Sends a custom prompt to aider.
 - `:AiderAddCurrentFile` Adds the current file to aider's context.
 - `:AiderRun` - Runs aider with the current file context.
+- `:AiderExit` - Exits aider and closes the terminal buffer.